meriladislav/odimh5_validator/README.md

 - the basic hdf5 library installed (it`s enough to have just the C library installed), together with the h5cc tool

 #### Build & Setup ####
-After cloning this repository, just go to the odimh5_validator directory and buil with make:
+After cloning this repository, just go to the odimh5_validator directory and build with make:

     $cd odimh5_validator
     $make